 Tuesday, April 30, 2013

-A Tale of Two Seasons is the perfect way to describe the 1979 Los Angeles Rams.
-Because they were essentially a 500 team or worst in the first half of 1979.
-I believe the traditionally lowly and last place New Orléans Saints were poised to not only record their first winning season in 1979, make their first playoff appearance and win their first divisional title.
+A Tale of Two Seasons is the perfect way to describe the 1979 Los Angeles Rams because they were essentially a 500 team or worst in the first half of 1979.
+The traditionally lowly and last place New Orleans Saints were poised to not only record their first winning season in 1979, make their first playoff appearance and win their first divisional title, in 1979.

 The Intelligent Channel: Michael Lind- 'The Global Roots of The 2008 Economic Crash'